Tinkerforge/doc/source/Hardware/Bricklets/Analog-In.rst

 --------

  * Measures voltages up to 45V
- * Outputs voltages in mV
+ * API outputs measured voltage in mV
  * High resolution also for smaller voltages
  * Configurable events